Tenth Grade Family Life Education (FLE)

 Descriptive Statement: This includes the concept that abortions can be spontaneous (i.e. miscarriage) or induced.
 Varying opinions concerning abortion will be discussed.
 Information on the physical, emotional, and psychological risks will be presented.
 Applicable local, state and federal laws will be discussed (e.g. Virginia Parental Notification, Safe Haven, and Roe v.
 Wade).

-10.4 Students will discuss adoption as a positive choice in the event of an unwanted pregnancy.
+10.4 Students will discuss adoption as a positive choice in the event of an unintended pregnancy.

 Descriptive Statement: Information will be provided about the benefits of adoption for parents, child, family, and community.
 Community resources for further information and support are identified.